blufmilbenefits/terminal-leave-calculator/README.md

 Pull in calendar for date calculation

 Necessary Inputs from the member:
 What is your situation?
-(1) I plan to retire (2) I plan to separate (3) I am being involuntarily Separated If plan to retire
+(1) I plan to retire (2) I plan to separate (3) I am being honorably involuntarily separated (1) If plan to retire
 -- When do you plan to retire?
 --- Enter date (01/MM/YYYY) *Note for user* Retirement date must be the first day of the month
      [or]